 Donald Trump is the President of the United States.
 But if oddsmakers are right, there’s a good chance that he won’t hold office for that long.
 There are many reasons Trump could be impeached or resign before his first term ends.

-The odds are part of a group of “Donald Trump Specials” offered by Ladbrokes, a UK betting house.
+The odds are part of a group of “Donald Trump Specials” offered by the UK betting house Ladbrokes.
 (Vegas doesn’t let you bet on anything but sports.)
 It includes bets that he won’t be re-elected in 2020 and that he’ll visit Russia by the end of the year.
-Now, gambling odds aren’t exactly reliable predictive science — they’re pretty far from it in a lot of cases — but after a tumultuous first few weeks of his presidency when odds went from being even to likely, the odds of Trump’s impeachment have since been fluctuating.
-Ladbrokes has gotten serious action on Trump’s odds, and in a Ladbrokes post on the change, Jessica Bridge, a spokesperson for Ladbrokes, said:
+Now, gambling odds aren’t exactly reliable predictive science — they’re pretty far from it in a lot of cases — but after a tumultuous first few weeks of his presidency when odds went from being even to likely, the odds of Trump’s impeachment fluctuated.
+Ladbrokes had gotten serious action on Trump’s odds, and in a Ladbrokes post on the change, Jessica Bridge, a spokesperson for Ladbrokes, said: